≡ Menu

 You, as their owner, make efforts to modify your home into a safer environment for them by:

-• And possibly choosing feeding bowls which will accommodate your pets needs based on how severe his or her tremors are.
+- And possibly choosing feeding bowls that will accommodate your pet’s needs based on their severe tremors.

 Lastly…

-In these videos, you’ll see that cerebellar hypoplasia comes in all shapes and sizes and in most of the videos you’ll find, we think you’ll see that most of the folks behind the camera seem to enjoy being a proud parent to one of these truly unique animals.
+In these videos, you’ll see that cerebellar hypoplasia comes in all shapes and sizes.
+In most of the videos you’ll find, we think you’ll see that most of the folks behind the camera seem to enjoy being a proud parent to one of these truly unique animals.

 And who knows, maybe you will too!